openhab/org.openhab.binding.zwave/doc/qubino/zmnhia_0_0.md

 ### Parameter 42: Power reporting in Watts by time interval for Q1

 Power reporting in Watts by time interval
-Set value means time interval (0 – 65535) in seconds, when power report is send.
-Available config. parameters

-default value 300 (power report in Watts is send each 300s)
+<p&gtSet value means time interval (0 – 65535) in seconds, when power report is send.
+Available config. parameters</p&gt <p&gtdefault value 300 (power report in Watts is send each 300s)</p&gt <p&gt0 – Reporting Disabled</p&gt <p&gt1 – 65535 = 1second – 65535 seconds.

-0 – Reporting Disabled

-1 – 65535 = 1second – 65535 seconds.
 Reporting enabled.
-Power report is send with time interval set by entered value.
+Power report is send with time interval set by entered value.</p&gt
 Values in the range 0 to 65535 may be set.

 The manufacturer defined default value is ```300```.